 “We’re growing rapidly on all fronts, both viewership and partners.
 We’re picking up new stations and markets,” Langner says.
 “For the stations, VuHaus is both an opportunity and a hedge.
 The stations don’t have the scale individually to move the needle in the digital and mobile space.
 If we want to be relevant for future generations, we need the scale, the national impact, the collective ability to enter into partnerships and provide meaningful places to encounter culture.”

 VuHaus (pronounced “view house”) is a non-profit, non-commercial organization comprised of public media’s leading Music Discovery radio stations.
 The human-curated, state of the art music discovery video platform features performances from the studios and events of the participating stations, and is available via mobile and web.

 The VuHaus stations film local, emerging and established artists playing live music in their studios, on location, and in intimate settings, with one-of- a-kind interviews, and live performance streams.
 VuHaus curates this exclusive content providing a single platform for music discovery in an ever-expanding video collection from America’s most vibrant music scenes.

 The VuHaus network includes WFUV in New York City, KCRW in Los Angeles, WXPN in Philadelphia, KUTX in Austin, KTBG The Bridge in Kansas City, KEXP in Seattle, KXT in Dallas/Ft.
-Worth, opbmusic in Portland, Mountain Stage in West Virginia, KDHX in St. Louis, Vermont Public Radio, and WGBH in Boston.
+Worth, opbmusic in Portland, Mountain Stage in West Virginia, KDHX in St. Louis and Live from the Fort in Vermont.
 VuHaus received initial funding from the Corporation for Public Broadcasting and is operated by its founding partner Public Media Company, a national non-profit organization focused on maximizing the impact of public media through innovation and strategic partnerships.